On time for Tee-Time

 Where to Stand?
 (Video)

-When someone else is hitting a golf shot never stand in their line of site, as will be distraction and difficult for the golfer to focus on their shot..
+When someone else is hitting a golf shot or a putt, never stand in their line of site, as will be distraction and difficult for the golfer to focus on their shot..
 This means directly behind or ahead of them.
 In addition, never stand directly behind them.
 The best place to stance equal distance to their ball and several feet a way.

 Watch Your Shadow!